Louisiana–Monroe Warhawks women's soccer

 The ULM Warhawks women's soccer team is an intercollegiate soccer varsity team representing the University of Louisiana at Monroe.
 The Louisiana–Monroe Warhawks competes in Division I of the National Collegiate Athletic Association (NCAA) and in the Sun Belt Conference.
 Home matches are played at Brown Stadium on the ULM campus.
 The current head coach is Sean Fraser, who was named the head coach of the Warhawks on January 14, 2020.
 The Warhawks played their first season in 1999.

+History

+Warhawks Women's Soccer's home field was Brown Stadium from 1999 to 2006.
+In 2006, a new facility was built, the ULM Soccer Complex.

+In 2019, the team returned to Brown stadium following renovations.